-14. Guarante 9 08

-a.
-Are there No

-(i) Electrical work Please select

-(ii) Roofing Please select

-(iii) Central heating Please select

-(iv) National House Building Council (NHBC) Please select

-(v) Damp course Please select

-(vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) Please select

-b.
-If you have answered yes or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):
+14. Guarante ees a.
+Are there None that Know of (i) Electrical work Please select (ii) Roofing Please select (iii) Central heating Please select (iv) National House Building Council (NHBC) Please select (v) Damp course Please select (vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) Please select b. ve answered yes or 'with title deeds', please give details of the work or one to which the guarantee(s) relate(s): c.

-c.
 Are there any outstanding claims under any of the guarantees listed above?
-Please select

-If you hav

-15. Boundaries

-So far as you are aware, has any boundary of your property been moved in the last 10 years?
-Please select

-If you have answered yes, please give details:
+Please select If you have ve answered yes, please give details: 15.
+Boundar ies So far as you are aware, has any boundary of your property been moved in the last 10 years?
+Please select If you hav ve answered yes, please give details:

 16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
 Please select b. that affects your property in some other way?
-Please select C. that requires you to do any maintenance, repairs or improvements to your property?
-Please select $N_0$ If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+Please select c. that requires you to do any maintenance, repairs or improvements to your property?
+Please select If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.